 The Upper Zambezi system as fished by Tourette Fishing guests can be split into three different fishing habitats, all productive under certain conditions.
 Your professional guides will make sure you are fishing the most productive waters over your stay.

 From May through to August each year the Caprivi and Barotse flood plains begin to spill their waters back into the main Zambezi Channel.
 These waters bring with them vast amounts of recently spawned bait fish, which in turn trigger a tigerfish feeding frenzy.
 Looking for birds and working these productive waters is stuff fly fishing dreams are made of.
 Small flies, (clousers and rabbit Zonker bait fish patterns) tied in natural colours are most productive over these times.

-Tiger fishing in the Mambova, Ilombe and Impalila Rapids (Caprivi Section) and Lukulu Rapids (above the Barotse Flood Plains) has been a highlight for many anglers to the area.
-Ark inflatable canoes are used to reach these productive waters.
+In 2004 Tourette Fishing pioneered fishing the Upper Zambezi rapids from canoe.
+Ever since then tiger fishing in the Mambova, Ilombe and Impalila Rapids (Caprivi Section) and Lukulu Rapids (above the Barotse Flood Plains) has been a highlight for many anglers to the area.
+We use ark inflatable canoes to reach these productive waters.
 Fishing the rapids can be a full or half day affair.
 Either way, the experience is truly unique and the opportunity of latching onto a trophy fish in these fast waters is a real possibility.
 The game viewing and bird watching can also be superb when drifting quietly through the many channels.